 In the case of Stonehenge, this great Trilithon faces outwards from the center of the monument, with its smooth flat face turned toward the midwinter sun.
 In fact, the primary axes of Stonehenge seems to have been carefully aligned on a sight-line pointing to the winter solstice sunset.

 This Stonehenge monument – built in 3,000 to 2,000 BC – shows how carefully our ancestors watched the sun.
 Astronomical observations such as these surely controlled human activities such as the mating of animals, the sowing of crops and the metering of winter reserves between harvests.
 Stonehenge is perhaps the most famous of of the ancient astronomical monuments found around the world.

 When Stonehenge was first opened to the public it was possible to walk among the stones – even climb on them.

 The stones were roped off in 1977 as a result of serious erosion.
 Today, visitors to the monument are not permitted to touch the stones, but, if you go, you will be able to walk around the monument from a short distance away.
 Visitors can also make special bookings to access the stones throughout the year.

-Bottom line: If you stood inside the Stonehenge monument on the day of the northern summer solstice, facing north-east through the entrance towards a rough hewn stone outside the circle – known as the Heel Stone – you would see the sun rise above the Heel Stone, as illustrated in the image below.
-This year’s June solstice comes on June 21, 2013, 5:04 UTC (12:04 a.m.
-CDT in the United States).
-That means that if you live in western North America or Hawaii, the exact time of this solstice falls on the evening of June 20, for you.
+Bottom line: If you stand at just the right spot inside the Stonehenge monument on the day of the northern summer solstice, facing northeast through the entrance towards a rough hewn stone outside the circle – known as the Heel Stone – you will see the sun rise above the Heel Stone.
+The 2015 June solstice comes on June 21 at 16:38 Universal Time.
+That’s 11:38 a.m.
+CDT in North America on June 21.